Golf Simulator Practice Routine: 10 Tips & Practice Plan

 9. Pre-Shot Routine Practice

-One of the biggest mistakes golfers make with a simulator is they treat it more like a game than a practice tool.
+One of the biggest simulator mistakes?
+Treating it like a video game instead of a practice tool.

 10. Distance Control Practice

-What if you want to practice the difference between a 60 and a 70-yard shot?
+What if you want to practice the difference between a 60-yard and a 70-yard shot?

 It’s so hard to tell if you are doing this effectively, but with a simulator, the process is incredibly easy.